 Virtually every office position requires you to be able to exhibit strong communication skills.
 In many instances, you’ll be the first point of contact, whether that will be in person or on the phone, for a customer.

-It’s essential for you to be able to communicate clearly and concisely, knowing and relaying the correct information accurately to even the most demanding and frustrated of customers.
+You need to be able to communicate clearly and concisely, knowing and relaying the correct information accurately to even the most demanding and frustrated of customers.

 Correctly informing managers or executives of customer inquiries via email, written, and verbal communication is vital to a company and is looked for by employers.

 As our country evolves, so do many industries.
-Of these evolving industries is the administrative field, and many businesses are are starting to welcome accommodations for many other cultures — specifically the Spanish speaking community.
+Of these evolving industries is the administrative field, and many businesses are starting to welcome accommodations for many other cultures — specifically the Spanish speaking community.
 This means if you are bilingual, you will automatically have a leg up in the competition.

 If you aren’t bilingual, you can always start learning — there are many free apps to start learning another language.
 Employers will have their eye on you if you can communicate effectively with English speaking customers, but will be actively seeking you out if you can effectively communicate with customers who speak another language without a hitch.